Looking at the Dangers

 Understanding the science was only part of the team’s mission.
 They also wanted to share their data—not just with the scientific community—but with the people who lived in the shadow of Santa María.

 More than 1.9 million people live within 10 kilometers (6.2 miles) of the active lava domes.
 If there is a massive eruption, that’s a lot of people living in harm’s way.

 Massive eruptions can cause a lot of damage.

 Another danger is pyroclastic flows.
 They are scorching clouds of gas, ash, and rock.
-They sweep across a landscape like a strong wind.
-They move with such speed you can’t outrun them.
-Pyroclastic flows can wipe out everything in their path.
+They flow like liquid down the volcano.
+They move over the ground with such speed you can’t outrun them.

 Spreading the Word

 The team still has a lot of work to do.
-It will take time to analyze the photographs.
-They hope to see patterns that might reveal how the volcano and its lava domes act and what changes may come in the future.
+Analyzing all of their data may take a long time.
+Already the team can “see” activity that they weren’t able to catch just by looking.
+It is their hope to discover patterns that reveal how the volcano and its lava domes act and what changes may come in the future.

-This bridge is used daily by local people.
-However, it is frequently destroyed by eruptions.
+This bridge is used by local people who cross it daily.
+But it is also one of the bridges that is frequently destroyed by eruptions.